selfdriven-foundation/selfdriven-ai/docs/pages/research-sustainable-human-participation.md

 permalink: /research/sustainable-human-participation
 ---

-# Sustainable Human Participation
+# Sustainable Human Participation Research
 ## Human Work Constraints in an Age of Abundant Intelligence

 Artificial intelligence is rapidly increasing the total amount of intelligence available to society.
 Tasks that once required significant human cognitive effort can now be performed instantly by machines.
 This transformation does not remove human participation from society, but it changes the nature and intensity of human engagement.

 In an environment saturated with machine-generated intelligence, the scarce resource becomes **human cognitive stability** rather than intelligence itself.
 Humans remain biologically constrained organisms operating within ecosystems of near-unlimited informational output.

-This paper introduces a **Selfdriven Framework for Sustainable Human Participation**, proposing that humans will need to intentionally limit their work exposure within high-intelligence environments.
+This paper introduces a **selfdriven Framework for Sustainable Human Participation**, proposing that humans will need to intentionally limit their work exposure within high-intelligence environments.
 Rather than maximizing continuous productivity, societies may need to design systems that protect human cognitive health while enabling meaningful human verification, governance, and cultural participation.

 The central insight is simple: